thenexthub/Codira/docs/OwnershipManifesto.md

 ### Criteria for success

-As discussed above, it is the core team's expectation that ownership can be delivered as an opt-in enhancement to Swift.
+As discussed above, it is the core team's expectation that ownership can be delivered as an opt-in enhancement to Codira.
 Programmers should be able to largely ignore ownership and not suffer for it.
 If this expectation proves to not be satisfiable, we will reject ownership rather than imposing substantial